BXP — BXP, Inc.

 1. Key Financial Results and Metrics

-- Leasing Activity: Completed over 1.1 million square feet of leasing in Q1.
+- Leasing Activity: Completed over 1.1 million square feet of leasing in Q1, with a current pipeline of 1.7 million square feet in negotiation.

-- Termination Income: Totaled $12.8 million, primarily from two clients.
+- Termination Income: Totaled $12.8 million, primarily from proactive lease terminations that allowed for re-leasing opportunities.

 2. Strategic Updates and Business Highlights

-- Asset Sales: Raised $360 million in net sale proceeds in Q1, totaling $1.2 billion since the investor conference, with ongoing efforts to sell non-strategic assets.
+- Asset Sales: Raised $360 million in net proceeds in Q1, with a total of $1.2 billion since the investor conference, progressing towards a target of $1.9 billion in asset sales by 2028.

-- Development Pipeline: Six projects totaling 3.4 million square feet and $3.6 billion in investment, with a focus on multifamily and select office developments.
+- Development Projects: Active development pipeline includes 6 projects totaling 3.4 million square feet, with a focus on multifamily and office developments.
+Notable project includes 343 Madison Avenue, with 56% of the space committed.

-- Sustainability Efforts: Released an annual sustainability report highlighting positive outcomes from its initiatives.
+- Sustainability Efforts: Released an annual sustainability report highlighting positive outcomes from sustainability initiatives.

 3. Forward Guidance and Outlook